EZIOxtn/Insta-info/README.md

 The app uses an Instagram scraping mechanism or integrates with a third-party Instagram API to fetch public information for the entered username.

-*Note*: Due to Instagram's strict API access, you might need to scrape public information instead of using official APIs if access is restricted.

 ## Troubleshooting